Team4682Bravebots/Owencode/README.md

 # Owen 2021

-All done!!!!
 -
-The //config dosent work quite yet, but those ports are where evrything is set as.
+The //config
 -
 **Climber**

-Up = D-Pad up
+Up = Y Button

-Down = D-Pad down
+Down = A Button

-Debug = D-Pad left